 - After Play School, we’re told that “test card and Ceefax pages will be shown until coverage of an extra programme…”.
 Two things here: it’s not the “colour test card” this time – so, presumably the slide-based Test Card F is the item in question.
 Why was ‘F’ not used prior to Play School?
 There’s also mention of Ceefax pages.
 The vagueness (no mention of a time) reinforces the idea that the transmission of teletext in-vision pages was quite ad hoc in 1980.
-Ceefax transmissions were not billed in Radio Times.
+Ceefax transmissions were not billed in Radio Times until 1984.

 As a side note, it’s interesting to see mention of a Northern Ireland transmitter – Londonderry – in the scripts.
 In February 1971, five workmen were killed by an IRA bomb as their land rover drove up the mountain road to carry out repair work on the Brougher Mountain transmitter.
 Two of the five workmen were BBC engineers; the others were contract staff.

 Following that incident, BBC Northern Ireland staff were reluctant to have engineering work publicised in advance.
 Transmitter maintenance work in Northern Ireland was generally not publicised on the dedicated Ceefax Engineering Information page.
 We have correspondence with the BBC’s engineering department from 10th July 1995 on this subject:

 Thank you for your letter regarding transmitter information on Ceefax.